How to Seal Granite Countertops

 Put on rubber gloves and grab some soft rags or washcloths.
 In an area usually covered by a small kitchen appliance, test the sealant to ensure it won’t affect the finish.
 Spray or pour a small amount per manufacturer’s directions onto a cloth and then rub it evenly over the test area.

 Wait the recommended time for the sealant to absorb into the granite (usually 15 to 20 minutes, but sometimes much longer).
-Don’t let it sit longer than recommended by the manufacturer, because that could discolor the stone.
+Don’t let it sit longer than recommended because that could discolor the stone.

 Photo: istockphoto.com

 Once the countertop has fully cured, put your kitchen back in order.
-Keep the spray bottle of cleaner you created around for periodic use every month or two.
-For daily cleaning, a dab of dish detergent and a wet rag will get the job done beautifully.
-Strive to wipe up spills immediately and then dry the countertop to keep your granite looking great.
+Keep the spray bottle of cleaner you created on hand for periodic use every month or two.
+For daily cleaning, a dab of dishwasher detergent and a wet rag will get the job done beautifully.
+Strive to wipe up spills immediately and keep the countertop dry to keep your granite looking great.

 How to Tell if Granite Needs Sealing